 However, before you add the pixel code snippet, there are a few caveats I noticed with GA4 when applied using Shopify customer events and a custom pixel:

-1. Event tracking is not 100% reliable.
-Maybe not even 90%.
+1. Event tracking is not 100% reliable if you are accessing the checkout.order data.
 I run many tests, but some events only work some of the time.
 These events were primarily checkout_started, payment_info_submitted, and checkout_completed.
-I suspect this is an implementation feature on the Shopify end more than a bug.
-But, still, I can not reason with the behavior.
+This is an implementation feature on Shopify’s end, more than a bug.
+To avoid the behavior do not use checkout.order.

 2. You may need to “Connect” a custom pixel and then “Disconnect” and “Connect” again to flush your custom pixel code.